PennTURBO/disease-diagnosis-knowledgegraph-pipeline/skip_mondo_transitivity_example.md

+## Notes
 - Using `mydata:mapsTo` instead of `http://graphBuilder.org/mapsTo`
 - Using different graph names compared to repo `Hayden_diseaseToDiagnosis`
 - Like Hayden, not initially materializing transitively over MonDO subclasses OR testing for excludable rare/syndromic diseases

+## Next steps
+- Try with the other paths
+- Add the MonDO transitivity and rare/syndomic filtering after the fact
+- Are SNOMED path results the same for all of the following predicates?
+    - oboInOwl:hasDbXref
+	- owl:equivalentClass
+	- skos:closeMatch?

 ```
 PREFIX mondo: <http://purl.obolibrary.org/obo/mondo#>